Affiliate links on Android Authority may earn us a commission. Learn more.

 - Redo your last action: Press Shift + Ctrl + Z.

 In addition to Chromebook keyboard shortcuts, you can get a lot of stuff done on a Chromebook touchpad as well.
-You’re all familiar with the basic gestures of moving the pointer, clicking, and scrolling, but there are a few others as well.
+You’re all familiar with the basic gestures of moving the pointer, clicking, and scrolling, but there are also a few others.

 - Move between pages: Swipe left with two fingers to go to a previous page, and swipe right with two fingers to go forward to a page you were just on.